 Statewide survey estimates nearly 6,000 Alaska businesses remain unconnected

-Anchorage, Alaska — A new report by Connect Alaska reveals that even in today’s wired world, there is still much work to be done to connect Alaska businesses to the global economy.
+Anchorage, AL.(June 27, 2011) — A new report by Connect Alaska reveals that even in today’s wired world, there is still much work to be done to connect Alaska businesses to the global economy.
 The newly released Business Technology Assessment study took an in-depth look at broadband use across all sectors of the state’s economy and found that an estimated 5,562 Alaska businesses remain unconnected to broadband technology.

 The survey found that: